nsepeteri/Scripts/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly accessible, in addition to restricting access to the network.
+Load balancing ensures that the web application will be highly accessible, in addition to restricting access to anything else on the network.

-Load balancing provides relibale and redundant access to webservers, and mitigates risks of DDOS aatacks.
+Load balancing provides reliable and redundant access to webservers and mitigates risks of DDOS attacks.
 Jump box provides secure and reliable access to the network via SSH.
 We used public keys to mitigate risks of brute force attacks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the resources, and system files.